 As you start the college baseball recruiting process, you need to know what you don’t know.
 And sometimes it feels like you would rather not know than try to make sense of all of the information out there.
 Not only is there so much information out there, so much seems contradictory.
+Since the recruiting process will be different for each family, you can’t necessarily make your plans based on what happened to someone else.
 Sometimes you just need a baseline to start with so that you can make sense of the rest of the information.
 So before drowning in Google search results, try these resources first.

 One Know the Numbers